ChartsCSS/ChartsCSS.org/src/docs/anatomy.md

 # Anatomy

-The chart is made of several [components](../components/) grouped together.
-The structure built with a simple HTML `<table>` element.
-The different components are styled using **CSS classes** which are defined on the parent element but applied on inner HTML tags.
+Charts are made of several [components](../components/) grouped together.
+The structure is built with a simple HTML `<table>` element.
+The different components are styled using **CSS classes** which are defined for the parent element but applied on inner HTML elements.

 ## Chart Layers